BensonDynamics/bensondynamics.github.io_archive/_pages/portfolio/index.md

 City of Seattle | Seattle, WA
 - Facilitated project coordination and inter-department communication.
 - Developed procedures detecting conflicting projects in critical locations.
-- Managed and assisted communications between public and private industry stakeholders throughout the City of Seattle
+- Managed and assisted communications between public and private industry stakeholders throughout the City of Seattle.

 ## Teaching Assistant: Computer Assisted Machining and Computer Assisted Design

 Apr 2015 – Jun 2016

 Western Washington University | Bellingham, WA
-- Walked students through problem-solving methods when programming in G-Code, using CAD (CATIA V5), and CAM (CATIA V5 and Vericut)
+- Walked students through problem-solving methods when programming in G-Code, using CAD (CATIA V5), and CAM (CATIA V5 and Vericut).
-- Demonstrated troubleshooting abilities when evaluating and correcting G-Code and CAD models submitted by students
+- Demonstrated troubleshooting abilities when evaluating and correcting G-Code and CAD models submitted by students.

 ## Student Tutor: Physics, Chemistry, Math, and Statistics